 Hosta Mini Mix Collection – Set of 6 Hosta

 For those of you who adore all things small comes our collection of top mini Hosta.
 Each Hosta in this collection brings a unique look.
 Their fascinating leaves can be twisted or curled, blue, edged in white, or beautifully variegated.
 Plant them together or alone, they add wonderful color and texture to pots, troughs, and small areas.
 They work fantastic as edgings and ground covers.
 Our Mini Mix Hosta Collection contains 6 Hostas, 1 of each variety.
+Can be purchased individually or as a set.

 - ‘Blue Mouse Ears’ – Small, round, blue, distinctive heart-shaped, thick leaves with tiny white edges, 2008 Hosta Of the Year.
 See ‘Blue Mouse Ears’ Hosta >>>